Do you constantly struggle to get rid of fear and anxiety? You’re not alone!

 If you’re still struggling to handle fear and anxiety in your life, I’m here to give you some light at the middle of the tunnel so you can also get to the end of it safely.

-Life is just so hard sometimes and I wish I were born in another century so I won’t have to experience the horrible things I do.
+Life is just so hard sometimes and I wish I was born in another century so I won’t have to experience the horrible things I do.

 But then again, I realize that life is beautiful and worth living.